gimlet-io/gimlet-documentation/src/pages/blog/the-platform-engineering-map.md

 Funding: Open-Source by Google
 ```

 It is a "inner-loop" tool that helps developers to stay in the flow.
-Skaffold shows code changes live on the cloud as soon as develoeprs hit save.
+Skaffold shows code changes live on the cloud as soon as developers hit save.

 #### getdeck.dev